MaciejWiatr/MaciejWiatr/README.md

 <br />

 #### 🌱 I’m currently learning: Express 🚀
 #### 👯 I’m looking to collaborate!
-Just reach out to me and i'm going to be happy helping you on your project!
+Just reach out to me and i'll be happy to help you on your project!
 <!--
 - 🔭 I’m currently working on ...